christer-io/yr-look-alike/README.md

+IMPORTANT: This reference application is for demonstration/testing only.
+The code quality is not production quality.

 For this project you will need a Google API key.
 The key needs to be injected into your .env.local file as "GOOGLE_API_KEY="

 Getting this project running on your own compter should take 3 - 5 minutes.
 Depoloying on Vercel should take another 3 - 5 minutes.
 This inclueds 3 steps: